Napoli appeal over Juventus defeat rejected as 3-0 forfeit and one-point penalty stand | Goal.com

 Napoli appeal over Juventus defeat rejected as 3-0 forfeit and one-point penalty stand

-Napoli's appeal over their 3-0 forfeit defeat to Juventus and subsequent one-point penalty has been rejectected by the Court of Arbitration for Sport.
+Napoli's appeal over their 3-0 forfeit defeat to Juventus and subsequent one-point penalty has been rejected by the Court of Arbitration for Sport.

 Napoli were blocked from travelling to the October 4 match by local health authorities after two players, Piotr Zielinski and Eljif Elmas, tested positive for Covid-19 along with a staff member at the club.